S1monr3dst0ne07/Myco/README.md

 ## 🌟 What is Myco?

 **Myco** is a lightweight, expressive scripting language designed for simplicity, readability, and just a touch of magic.
 Inspired by every aspect of other languages I hate and my weird obsession with Fungi, Myco is built to be both intuitive and powerful for small scripts or full programs.
+I did not use AI for this project, I do not like using AI for my work as it is buggy and does not give me good results.

 ---